Perfect Homemade Whole Wheat Bread

 Of course, when I saw we, I really mean that I’m lying on the couch with an ice pack while Joe follows the recipe I gave him, but that’s just as good as doing it myself, right?

-- Layer in bread machine according to manufacturer’s instructions.
-In our machine, we put the yeast in the bottom, topped by the dry ingredients.
-We add the wet ingredients last, then shut the lid and turn it on using the Light setting.
+- Layer the ingredients in the bread machine according to manufacturer’s instructions.
+In our machine, we put the yeast in the bottom with warm water, topped by the dry ingredients (sugar, whole wheat flour, unbleached white flour, salt, and powdered milk), and then add the wet ingredients (melted butter and vinegar) last, then shut the lid and turn it on using the Light setting.

 I will have to try this.
 Homemade bread is the best, but only sometimes, that is when you have a good recipe!!